Every area has potential. Every place has something to take pride in.

 The Index measures heritage assets and activities.
 Assets are things that the area has – historic sites, parks and open spaces, areas of natural beauty.
 Activities are what happens there – community engagement, local employment, and funding.

 For example, Heritage Open Days are listed as activities across the Heritage Index.
-Heritage Open Days run across a week in September nationwide and give free access to heritage sites: in 2019 5,757 open days attracted 576,000 visitors across England.
-(They are known as Doors Open Days in other parts of the UK.)
+Heritage Open Days run across a week in September nationwide and give free access to heritage sites: in 2019 5,794 open days attracted 2.4 million visitors across England.

 We define potential in the Heritage Index as areas where there is a greater strength in an area’s heritage assets than activities.
 That suggests there is a chance to engage even more with local assets.